Sally Lunn bun: Sally Lunn's house

-The building now known as the Sally Lunn Eating House is at 4 North Parade Passage (formerly Lilliput Alley) in Bath (51.3808°N 2.3582°W).
+The building now known as Sally Lunn's Eating House is at 4 North Parade Passage (formerly Lilliput Alley) in Bath (51.3808°N 2.3582°W).
 The site was originally occupied by the south range of Bath Abbey, and the lowest floor level dates to the reconstruction of the abbey after a great fire in 1137.
 The masonry oven in the basement dates from that time.

 Journals in the 17th century published accounts of visitors to the various coffee houses and several assembly rooms in and along Terrace Walk & North Parade, but Sally Lunn is not mentioned in any of those reports.

 After the Reformation, the ruins came into the hands of the Colthurst family of Wardour Castle, who sold the site to John Hall of Bradford on Avon in 1612.
 In 1622, Hall leased the site to George Parker, a carpenter who built the current house.
 The Hall estate was later acquired by the 2nd Duke of Kingston, who sold the house to William Robinson in 1743.
 There may have been baking on a small scale during the 1700s, but it only became the main commercial use of the building around the turn of the 20th century.

 In the mid-19th century, Sarah Fricker, a tallow maker, occupied the building.
 Subsequent owners include Edward Culverhouse, a cab proprietor, (1904–1921) and Mrs Griffiths, a grocer (1922–1930).
 The building fell into a bad state of repair and was vacant in 1932–33.

 Marie Byng-Johnson, an artist, moved to Bath with her daughter, a violinist, c.
 1926, taking up lodgings at 13 Abbey Churchyard and giving piano lessons.
 She moved to 4 North Parade passage in 1934, trading as "Sally Lunn Ltd".

 Byng-Johnson opened the building as a tea-room specialising in Sally Lunn buns, promoting them with a story that she had discovered an ancient document in a secret panel above the fireplace, explaining that Sally Lunn was a young French Huguenot refugee who brought the recipe to Bath around 1680.
 Remarkably, despite the importance of this priceless and historic document, she lost it.

 The property has been a Grade II* listed building since June 1950.
-The summary states that "Sally Lunn, a pastry cook and baker, was a tenant in 1680" but cites no source to confirm that information.
-It is possible that the English Heritage saw the sign on the wall (erected c.
+The listing summary states that "Sally Lunn, a pastry cook and baker, was a tenant in 1680" but cites no source to confirm that information.
+It is possible that English Heritage saw the sign on the wall (erected c.
 1970) and took the claim at face value.

-In popular culture

-Sally Lunns are mentioned alongside muffins and crumpets by Charles Dickens in his novel The Chimes, first published in 1844 and frequently reprinted.

-"Sally-lunn" is also mentioned in the Anthony Trollope short story "The Lady of Launay."

-The Sally Lunn was later mentioned in Gilbert and Sullivan's comic opera The Sorcerer: